ZHANGJialiHappy/python-practice/README.md

 1. develop function total_travel_distance_from_location(location, data) to calculate the total travel distance of all employees between the given location and other location.
 2. develop find_optimal_location(data) to scan all data -> calculate all total_travel_distance_from_location -> find the smallest total_travel_distance_from_location (it's where to holde party) -> print coorination into txt file

+# Reflect

+should I have a class?
+In its constructor, convert(data) will be called to initialise offices[].